The 6 most common leadership styles & how to find yours

 Leadership in itself is a somewhat fluid principle.
 Generally, most leaders adapt their leadership styles to suit their situation.
 This is particularly true the longer they lead; they adapt their leadership style as they learn and engage with their employees.

 To become a more successful leader, leaders must understand their current leadership style.
-In this article, we’ll answer the question “what a leadership style?”, then look at 6 of the most common leadership styles and their effectiveness.
+In this article, we’ll answer the question “what is a leadership style?”, then look at 6 of the most common leadership styles and their effectiveness.

 The six most common leadership styles are: